10th Mountain Division Hut Association Seasonal Hut Intern Program

 - Volunteer Work Sessions: Assist volunteer work sessions at the huts.

-- Education: We strive to create a learning environment and teach you about the history of the 10th Mountain Division troops, history of the hut system, and ecology of the hut environs, CPR and wilderness first-aid, map and compass skills and backcountry safety.
+- Education: We strive to create a learning environment and teach you about the history of the 10th Mountain Division troops, history of the hut system, and ecology of the hut environs.
+Informally we hope to expose you to first-aid in a wilderness setting, map and compass skills and backcountry safety.